karngyan/karngyan/README.md

 - 🔭 I’m currently working on a personal project that might help my friends at my college to automate stuff.
 - 🌱 I’m currently learning React.
+- 💬 Ask me about
-- 💬 Ask me about Spring Boot, AWS, Containers, K8s, Ansible, Internship at Amazon, Crio.Do or Failing interviews at Google.
+- 💬 Ask me about Spring Boot, AWS, Containers, K8s, Ansible, Internship at Amazon, Crio.Do, Failing interviews at Google or my personal life by creating a new issue at [this repo](https://github.com/karngyan/karngyan/issues/new?assignees=&labels=question&template=custom.md&title=Question%3A+%5BYour-Title%5D)
 - 📫 How to reach me
   - [Website](https://karngyan.com)
   - [Linkedin](https://linkedin.com/in/karngyan)